Northfield Pickleball Association: Bylaws

 Section D: Duties and Responsibilities:

-President: Shall call for meetings, set agendas, and carry out the directions and policies as set by the Board.
-The President has the ability to form committees for specific purposes.
-Such committees may include non-Board members within the organization.
+President: Shall preside at all meetings of the Board and membership, call meetings, set agendas in coordination with the Executive Committee, and carry out the directions and policies established by the Board.
+The President may appoint committees for specific purposes, subject to Board oversight.
+Such committees may include non-Board members of the Association.

 Article IV Meetings